How to use arbitrary measuring devices to perform almost perfect measurements: Reproducing general measurements

 \begin{mdframed} \textbf{Generalised classical cloning sub-routine:} \begin{enumerate}[(i)] \item Prepare $N-1$ ancillary particles in the state $\ket{\Omega} = \ket{0}^{\otimes (N-1)}$. \item Perform the unitary $U$ such that

-where $\ket{e_i}$ form an orthonormal set of $d$ states, which could be chosen at random. \item Measure the basis state to be identified, and all $N-1$ ancillary particles using the available measurement $\mathcal{M}$, keeping only the string of measurement results $\mathbf{a} = (a_1,\ldots,a_N)$, and discarding all post-measurement states. \item Use maximum-likelihood estimation to guess which basis state $\ket{i}$ was measured. \end{enumerate} \end{mdframed}
+where $\ket{e_i}$ form an orthonormal set of $d$ states (and will be specified more fully in the main text). \item Measure all $N$ particles using the available measurement $\mathcal{M}$, keeping only the string of measurement results $\mathbf{a} = (a_1,\ldots,a_N)$, and discarding all post-measurement states. \item Use maximum-likelihood estimation to guess which basis state $\ket{i}$ was initially prepared. \end{enumerate} \end{mdframed}

-We will now analyse this sub-routine, to show that in the asymptotic limit of large $N$, it is able to correctly identify the basis state $\ket{i}$ perferctly, independent of the measurement $\mathcal{M}$ used.
+We will now analyse this sub-routine, to show that in the asymptotic limit of large $N$, it is able to correctly identify the basis state $\ket{i}$ perfectly, independent of the measurement $\mathcal{M}$ used.

 The probability of obtaining the outcome $a$ when measuring the incoming basis state $\ket{i}$ is

 where $\{M_a\}_a$ are the POVM elements of the instrument $\mathcal{M}$.
 The probabilities of the string of outcomes $\mathbf{a} = (a_1,\ldots,a_N)$ will be